 Frame-num - defines decoding order of AUs (Access Units) in the encoded bitstream.
-According to H264 standard frame_num is stored in the slice header, setted to zero on each IDR AU and incremented on each reference frame.
+According to H264 the standard frame_num is stored in the slice header, set to zero on each IDR AU and incremented on each reference frame.

 For more information please refer to 7.4.3 section of ITU-T H.264.

 POC(Picture Order Count) - defines display order of AUs in the encoded bitstream.
-According to H264 standard POC is derived from slice headers proportional to AUs timings starting from the first IDR AU where POC is equal to 0.
-POC is defined in H264 standard by TopFieldOrderCount and BottomFieldOrderCount.
+According to H264, standard POC is derived from slice headers proportional to AUs timings starting from the first IDR AU where POC is equal to 0.
+POC is defined in the H264 standard by TopFieldOrderCount and BottomFieldOrderCount.

 There are several types of POC calculation (in H264 standard):

 - TopFieldOrderCount can be calculated as POCMsb + POCLsb, where POCLsb is encoded in each slice header, and POCMsb increased when POCLsb reaches its limit. delta_POC_bottom may be presented in the slice header and define the delta POC between the top and bottom fields.
 By default, delta_POC_bottom is 0, so paired fields have the same display order, but some encoders prefer to define it as 1 to represent field ordering.